December 16th, 2013

-This is all prompted by two different readers who asked the question about book 1: “Where is God in Merlin’s Blade?", feeling like the power of God isn’t shown clearly in the novel.
+This is all prompted by a number of readers who asked the question about book 1: “Where is God in Merlin’s Blade?", feeling like the power of God isn’t shown clearly in the novel.

 Well, since the CSFF Blog Tour is about book 2, I realized that the same question could be asked of this novel as well.
 So even though what follows is about book 1, it is pertinent to the discussion going on this week for book 2.

 But I would do so gently, for I must admit that I’ve written God’s direct role in the novel with a fairly subtle brush.